notagoodidea/todos/README.md

 | [App::Tasks](https://modules.raku.org/dist/App::Tasks:cpan:JMASLAK) | Joelle Maslak | This program provides basic to-do list management.
 The project was initially created by its author, Joelle Maslak, to solve her particular task tracking needs.
 However, it's likely to be useful to others as well. <br/>*(Description taken from the module repo)*|

 ### For fun or educational
-:warning: *If you add an program for which you are not the author, give credit where it is due and correctly link to the main author(s).*
+:warning: *If you add an program for which you are not the author, give credit where it is due and correctly link to the main author(s).* :warning:

 | Name | Author | Description/comments |
 | --- | --- | --- |